-- Has quite a strong smell, which isn’t always welcome during pregnancy.
+- The strong scent isn’t always welcome during pregnancy.

-This pump spray is great for people who want protection from insects, but don’t want to actually feel like they’re wearing an insect repellent.
+This pump spray is great for people who want protection from insects but don’t want to feel like they’re wearing an insect repellent.

-The spray provides great comfort with its non-greasy formulation, but it also includes vitamin E and aloe to help keep your skin feeling great and moisturized.
+The spray provides great comfort with its non-greasy formula.
+It contains 7% DEET and also includes vitamin E and aloe to help keep your skin feeling great and moisturized.

-Some pump sprays tend to be difficult because you can’t quite spray them in every angle that you need to, but this one can still spray no matter the direction — even if held upside down.
-This is a great benefit when you’re pregnant and have trouble maneuvering yourself to get to hard-to-reach areas!
+Some pump sprays tend to be difficult because you can’t spray them in every angle you prefer, but this one can still spray no matter the direction — even if held upside down.
+This is a great benefit when pregnant so you don’t have to try to maneuver a specific hold in a hard-to-reach area.

 - Repels mosquitoes.

-- Fresh scent that isn’t greasy or oily.
+- A fresh scent that isn’t greasy or oily.